-Consider neutral-coloured clothing when in the bush.
-Keep it down to preserve noise pollution and respect fellow safari goers.
+Consider neutral-colored clothing when in the bush.
+Keep it down to preserve noise pollution and respect fellow safari-goers.

 Keep clothing neutral and comfortable

-Don’t get too close to the wildlife – the power of nature is formidable and should be respected at all times.
+- Don’t get too close to the wildlife – the power of nature is unpredictable and formidable and should be respected at all times.

 Camps and lodges in game reserves offer meals as part of your safari package | Credit: Gondwana Game Reserve

 - Rangers are usually in radio contact with other vehicles and allow the other the courtesy of enjoying a sighting before making it known to the rest of the vehicles.

 - Pack the right kit for a safari.